-Quite simply, this assertion in untrue except in limited cases.
+Quite simply, this assertion is untrue except in limited cases.

 Many tartans pre-date copyright restrictions and still others are old enough to have passed out of copyright into the public domain.
 This means, quite simply, that they can be used freely by anyone at any time for any purpose.

-You might be asking yourself, what technically does this mean.
+You might be asking yourself, what technically does this mean?
 Copyright was created as a way for authors to protect their work from unauthorized printing.
 It also has a definite lifetime.
-If something is older than that lifetime, for example a Jane Austen novel, it no longer is protected by copyright and anyone can print it.
-That’s when something goes into the public domain.
+If something is older than the copyright’s lifetime, for example, a Jane Austen novel, is no longer protected by copyright and anyone can print it.
+That’s when something is in the public domain.

 Some tartans, however, were created by specific companies or for specific purposes and are restricted in their use.
-This plaid, the Barbour tartan, is restricted.
-It says so clearly on the site and explains the limits on its use.
-It is used for the lining of jackets made by this company.
-If I wanted to make a needlepoint adaptation of this tartan, I would have to seek permission from the company, just as I would need to to adapt and sell needlepoint of an artist’s work.
+Many of these plaids are restricted in use.
+If I wanted to make a needlepoint adaptation of a corporate tartan, I would seek permission from the company, just as I would need to to adapt and sell needlepoint of an artist’s work.

 But restricted tartans are in the minority.
-Any already-created or custom tartan you buy from Napa Needlepoint and my site, Needlepoint Plaids, can be sold.
+Any already-created or custom tartan you buy from Napa Needlepoint on my Etsy shop and my site, Needlepoint Plaids, can be sold.

 It’s unfortunate that there is this misunderstanding of what is very clear.